WAGG

 WAGG (610 AM) is a commercial radio station licensed to Birmingham, Alabama.
-It is owned by SummitMedia and broadcasts an urban gospel radio format that targets Birmingham's African-American community.
-The studios and offices are in the Cahaba neighborhood in Southeast Birmingham, along with six other stations owned by SummitMedia.
+Owned by SummitMedia, it broadcasts an urban gospel format that targets Birmingham's African-American community.
+Studios and offices are in the Cahaba neighborhood in Southeast Birmingham.

 The station was assigned the WAGG call sign by the Federal Communications Commission on January 15, 1999.
 It broadcasts at 5,000 watts by day, reducing power to 610 watts at night to avoid interfering with other stations on AM 610.
 It uses a non-directional antenna at all times.
-The transmitter is off Avenue W, near Birmingham International Raceway.
+The transmitter is off Avenue W, near the former site of Birmingham International Raceway.